Technology

 1. Stable use of microbeads

-By using minute beads, more beads can be present per unit volume, increasing the probability of contact between particles and beads.
+Using smaller beads increases the number of beads per unit volume, thereby raising the probability of contact between particles and beads.

 2. Reduction of the bead filling ratio